Suneal/suneal/README.md

 ### Hi there 👋
 I am <a href="https://sunil.pages.wm.edu">Sunil Manandhar</a>.
-I am a Ph.D. candidate in the Department of Computer Science at the College of William & Mary.
-I am working with <a href="https://www.adwaitnadkarni.com/"> Dr. Adwait Nadkarni</a>.
+I am a Research Scientist at IBM Research.
+I graduated from William & Mary on August 2022.
 My research interest include IoT security, analysis and enforcement of access control policies in smart home systems, software security, and natural language processing.
-I completed by B.Sc. in Computer Science and Information Technology from St. Xavier’s College, Nepal.

 <!-- **Suneal/suneal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->